Loango National Park

 Another slice of Loango’s magic lies with the much-anticipated arrival of migrating dolphins, whales and nesting sea turtles — thousands of leatherback and olive ridley that swim the world’s currents to lay their eggs on Loango’s shores.
 But it is at nighttime, when the boma fires and paraffin lanterns begin flicker do you realise that the park’s all-consuming splendour lends itself to another time.

-Gabon Wildlife Camps & Safaris offer four different lodges and satellite camps, with each guest stay giving you a unique insight into the Loango National Park’s diversity and beauty along with direct access to most thrilling wildlife encounters during the dry and rainy seasons.
-Tantalising escapes which start right outside your door.
+Gabon Wildlife Camps & Safaris is proud to offer four different lodges and satellite camps within Loango National Park.
+Each guest stay will not only propel you into the heart of Loango National Park’s extraordinary diversity and beauty but our bespoke green safaris will additionally award you with direct access to most thrilling wildlife encounters during the dry and rainy seasons.
+Tantalising journeys which begin from the moment you step outside your front door.

 From the deck of Akaka Camp, you might spot forest buffalo, forest elephant or sitatunga in the forest while at Louri River Camp, you overlook the water’s edge amid lush canopy.
 Here, you will see hippo, forest elephant and dozens of different colourful birds— some will even call out to you.
 Yet, Loango isn’t all lagoons and forest.
 The beautiful coastal savannah serves as a backdrop for Tassi Savannah Camp, a seasonal tented camp that gives you another unique experience during the dry season.
 Days are spent tracking mammals, both large and small in a patch of remote grasslands that is unique to Central Africa.
 On the banks of Iguela Lagoon is Loango Lodge where you’ll have direct access to the park’s ribbon of tranquil waterways and hidden coves.
 More relaxed in its approach— the lodge’s tropical charm is a wonderful option to the secluded wilderness camps that are positioned within the park.
 Here you can dine outside and watch where elephants and hippo wade in the lagoon.